llsurreal919/SiamIOU/README.md

 ## Download testing datasets
 Download datasets and put them into current directory.
 Datasets can be downloaded from [BaiduYun](https://pan.baidu.com/s/1js0Qhykqqur7_lNRtle1tA#list/path=%2F), and the EB detections also are included.
 ## Running the tracker
-1)Configure the path of the file and call the main script.
+1) Configure the path of the file and call the main script.
 You can configure the config.yaml and model.pth by refering to pysot's instructions.
-2)Call the main script.
+2) Call the main script.
 ```bash
 python main.py \
     --config path/to/config.yaml \